cbgoodman/countyfips/README.md

 If it returns with no error, you are ready to go.

 ## Limitations
 * Using `countyfips` with the `name` option requires specific formatting of the `name` variable.
 County names must *not* include "county" after the name.
-County names beginning with "Saint" such as Saint Louis must be abbreviated to "St." or "St" (both are included).
+County names beginning with "Saint" such as Saint Louis must be abbreviated to "St" (no period).
+County names with apostrophes are included ("PRINCE GEORGE'S" County, MD)
 * FIPS codes are available for U.S counties, county equivalents, and territories.
 Census codes are only available for counties or county equivalents (such as independent cities).
 * FIPS codes for Virginia independent cities as well as merged county and independent cities (as is the practice for some areas in BEA data) are included.
 Using `countyfips` with the `name` option will require extremely particular formatting.
 Additionally, only the `statefips` option will work when merging with `name`.
 * `countyfips` uses the more recent FIPS code for Miami-Dade county (12086) rather than the FIPS code for Dade county (12025).
 The Census state (10) and county (13) codes remain unchanged.